tyler-ostinato/nueroflow_backend_assesment/README.md

 ```
 Look for a link in the terminal that will direct you to the home page of the application.
 Should look similar to http://192.168.1.22:5000/.
 This page will allow a user to create or sign in to an existing account.

-5) Next we need to run the /mood endpoint to load the user data.
+5) Next run the /mood endpoint to load the user data.
 ```
 export FLASK_APP=mood.py
 export FLASK_ENV=development